OutSystems/AzureARMTemplates/README.md

 - Catalogs configuration.
 You can configure the session catalog (OutSystems 10 and 11) and the log catalog (OutSystems 11 only).
 For performance reasons its highly recommended to create separate session and log catalogs.
 - Frontends in a Virtual Machine Scale Set for manual and auto-scale.
 - Deploy OutSystems on your own Virtual Network.
+- A 30 days trial license to test OutSystems on Azure.
+Make sure you upload your own license before starting to develop real apps.

 **Notes:**

--
 - Only Microsoft SQL Server and Azure SQL with database authentication is supported.
 - You must chose the same major version for the Platform Server and Service Studio.
-- A 30 days trial license to test OutSystems on Azure.
-Make sure you upload your own license before starting to develop real apps.

 ## Existing Database Server

 Use this group of templates to deploy OutSystems in an existing database server.

-Check if the virtual network has network connectivity to the database server before starting the deployment.
+You should check if the virtual network has network connectivity to the database server before starting the deployment.

 ### 1. Single Environment